cp2423/pgaw/README.md

 # pgaw
-This is a resilient server providing the Adventureworks database running on postgres in Docker.
+This is a resilient server providing the Adventureworks database running on Postgres in Docker.

 I had a need for an SQL server for users to practise writing queries.
 Having previously used pgadmin for this puprose I found that,